Keep Your Plumbing Efficient and Safe: Learn How to Replace a Water Heater Expansion Tank

 When water is heated, it expands and causes pressure to build up in the system.
 If you don’t replace a water heater expansion tank, the increased pressure from heated water can cause damage to pipes, valves, and other components, leading to leaks or even a ruptured water heater.

 Additionally, it can help improve the efficiency of the system and lower energy costs.
-In short, an expansion tank is an important safety device that can save you money in the long run by preventing costly repairs and replacements.
+In short, this element is an important safety device that can save you money in the long run by preventing costly repairs and replacements.

 How Does an Expansion Tank Work?